-Holmes County Consolidated School District's responses to the internal control over compliance findings identified in our audit are described in the accompanying auditee's corrective action plan.
-Holmes County Consolidated School District's responses were not subjected to the auditing procedures that would have been applied in the audit of compliance and, accordingly, we express no opinion on the response.
+Governmental Auditing Standards requires the auditor to perform limited procedures on the Holmes County Consolidated School District's responses to the findings identified in our engagement and described in the accompanying schedule of findings and questioned cost.
+Holmes County Consolidated School District's responses were not subjected to the other auditing procedures applied in the engagement to audit compliance and, accordingly, we express no opinion on the responses.